 Davidine Sim and David Gaffney have put together a new book which shares interviews with 8 of the greatest (and currently living) tai chi grand masters.
 Chen Taijiquan: Masters and Methods contains great information to help us along our path regardless of which style of tai chi we study.
-You may recognize their name from a previous book: The Essence of Taijiquan which in its own way helped demystify several aspects of tai chi.
+You may recognize their name from their other book: Talking Chen Taijiquan which in its own way helped demystify several aspects of tai chi.

 About the Book

-Chen Taijiquan: Masters and Methods is written in interview format of 8 of the greatest living Chen Tai Chi Grandmasters.
+Chen Taijiquan: Masters and Methods is a tai chi book written in interview format of 8 of the greatest living Chen Tai Chi Grandmasters.
 Practitioners of any tai chi style will enjoy it because it does not head into style-specific jargon or content but covers each master’s ideas on:

 - Training methodology

 - What is essential for advancing in tai chi

 - How tai chi has changed and is changing.

 What I love about Chen Taijiquan: Masters and Methods: